Projective characterization of higher-order quantum transformations: Detailed examples for Section -- (Some) state structures built with quantum theory as base state structure

-Here we present some examples of theories that can be built assuming Proposition \ref{theo:det_fctal}.
-In these cases, we have a structure $\mathscr{A}$, which will constitute the states, and to it we associate to it its negation, $\overline{\mathscr{A}}$, interpreted as `the need of a state of $\mathscr{A}$ to get a probability of 1', \textit{i.e.} the deterministic measurement of a state.

-\paragraph{Example: quantum theory.} The first and most obvious example is to build regular quantum theory by setting $\mathscr{A} = \LinOp{\Hilb{A}}$, which results in the state to be the regular notion of the quantum state defined in Eq. \eqref{eq:state_char},
+This is the simplest example of a theory that can be built assuming Proposition \ref{theo:det_fctal}.
+In this case, we have a state structure $\mathscr{A}$ whose operator system spans the whole of $\LinOp{\Hilb{A}}$, which will constitute the states.
+To it, we associate its negation $\overline{\mathscr{A}}$, which constitutes the unit effects (or deterministic functionals) interpreted as `the need of a state of $\mathscr{A}$ to obtain a probability of 1'.
+This results in the state being the regular notion of the quantum state in density matrix form, as defined in Eq. \eqref{eq:state_char},